ifyoucanhear/eclipse/README.md

 - [ ] language picker in settings
 - [ ] make switch buttons in settings selectable with keyboard
+- [ ] option to save audios in formats other than original
 - [ ] make eclipse fully pwa compatible (add a service worker)
 - [ ] make page rendering module more versatile